Updated: August 2020

 I’ve tried to avoid tackling this issue for months now but it won’t go away.
 It seems that the ‘bundle’ is one of the main topics of concern amongst midwives and students at the moment.
 So here goes – my answer to “what can we do about the bundle?”

 Women’s Healthcare Australasia (WHA) is implementing a “range of initiatives to support members to achieve the highest possible standards of maternity & newborn care, including benchmarking, networking, and collaborative improvement projects.”
-One of the initiatives is a WHA National Collaborative Improvement Project aimed at “reducing by 20% the number of women harmed by a third or fourth degree tear by the end of 2018”.
+One of the initiatives is a WHA National Collaborative Improvement Project aimed at “reducing by 20% the number of women harmed by a third or fourth degree tear [OASI] by the end of 2018”.
 This is much needed with rates of around 3-4% in some hospitals.
 The WHA state that: “Teams from twenty six maternity services… are participating.
 Teams are receiving regular coaching and support to reliably implement a bundle of evidence based practices known to reduce risk harm from tears.”
-Unfortunately, the WHA webpage does not describe what the ‘evidence based practices’ are.
 A similar project is underway in the UK.
 However this post focuses on the Australian bundle.

-I will address each of the 5 ‘evidence based practices’ in the bundle:
+I will address each of the 5 practices in the WHA perineal bundle:

 1: Apply warm perineal compresses during the second stage of labour at the commencement of perineal stretching (for all women).

-Episiotomy increases the chance of significant tearing, therefore is rarely carried out by midwives during a normal birth (I hope).
-Guidance on how best to do an episiotomy is helpful.
 In relation to instrumental birth… this is an obstetrician directed recommendation.
 I’m sure there are some OBs a bit miffed at being told to cut every woman during instrumental births rather than use their clinical judgement for individual women.
 I’ve worked with many OBs who are able to do a ventouse with an intact perineum.
-However, instrumental birth does increase the risk of 3rd/4th degree tearing.
-It is interesting that there is no recommendation to avoid adherence to non-evidence based timeframes for ‘progress’ that result in unnecessary instrument births and perineal tearing (WHO).
+However, instrumental birth does increase the risk of SPT.
+It is interesting that there is no recommendation to avoid adherence to non-evidence based timeframes for ‘progress’ that result in unnecessary instrumental births and perineal tearing (WHO).

 Rectal examination has always been part of assessing a perineal tear, particularly a 2nd degree tear – to identify if it is a 3rd or 4th degree.
 If clinicians are missing 3rd / 4th degree tears then they need to be supported to improve their assessment of tears.
 The main issue with this recommendation is doing a rectal examination on a woman with an intact perineum.
 I have been unable to get any stats on the incidence of 3rd/4th degree tears with an intact vaginal wall.
 I have never seen this.
 I have heard rumours that it has happened.
+However, it must be extremely rare.
+Considering only around 1% of women having non-instrumental vaginal births have OASI – the proportion of those women who have a ‘hidden’ OASI must be less than 0.5%.
 The incidence of this rare situation needs to be shared with women who have an intact perineum so that they can make an informed decision to consent to a rectal examination.
 Anyone with the stats – please share them!
+A blog post by Jim Thornton (an OB) about this invasive intervention concludes: “Routine rectal examination in the presence of an intact perineum fails all the criteria of a useful screening test.
+Most midwives wisely don’t do it.
+Those that do, should stop.”

 As midwives we are supposed to adhere to professional and legal standards.
 Our professional standards require us to be woman-centred, evidence-based and promote and support physiology (ICM; NMBA – Australia).
 The ICM position statement on the ‘appropriate use of intervention childbirth’ provides guidance about the use of intervention by midwives and states that: “Women have the right to make informed decisions about the use or non-use of intervention” and “urges midwives to only use or promote the use of intervention during childbirth when indicated.”
 The law requires us to gain consent for any proposed intervention, consent involves providing adequate information.
 The mother-midwife relationship requires that midwives share information with women and support their decisions.
 This is where midwives and students are struggling.
 Aspects of the bundle conflict with their professional responsibilities.